webplatform/docs/tutorials/file_xhr2/index.md

  xhr.send();

-A <code>Blob</code> can be used in a number of places, including saving it to [/tutorials/indexeddb/todo/ indexedDB], writing it to the HTML5 [/tutorials/file/filesystem/ File System], or [/tutorials/workers/basics/#toc-inlineworkers-bloburis creating an Blob URL], as seen in this example.
+A <code>Blob</code> can be used in a number of places, including writing it to the HTML5 [/tutorials/file_filesystem/ File System], or [/tutorials/workers_basics#BlobURLs creating an Blob URL], as seen in this example.

 ==Sending data==